Leave Me Slowly

-"Leave Me Slowly" is a song by English record producer, DJ and songwriter Starsmith.
+"Leave Me Slowly" is a song by the English record producer, DJ and songwriter Starsmith.
 It was released on 16 August 2024 through Another Rhythm and Headroom Records.
 It marks his first release since his double single "Give Me a Break"/"Knucklebuster" in 2010.
-It features uncredited vocals by English singer-songwriter and long-time collaborator Ellie Goulding.
+It features uncredited vocals by the English singer-songwriter and long-time collaborator Ellie Goulding.
 It was produced by Starsmith, and written by Dow-Smith, Goulding, and Sarah Troy.

 Background

 Speaking with Will Vance of Magnetic Magazine, Dow-Smith described the process of how he created the song.
-He revelead that the instrumental he used included a upright piano, a synth, a granulator plugin and multi-band distortion plugin.
+He revelead that the instrumental he used included an upright piano, a synth, a granulator plugin and multi-band distortion plugin.

 "A piano sound like this probably isn’t the first thing you’d go to in a dance track, but it gave the song a bed that I was able to work on top of with smaller details and avoid some of the more obvious sounds I might have gone for."